 STOP here and try to figure out how to write the program yourself.
-You may want to start by completing the Blink activity and then modify the code to make the light blink an SOS pattern in Morse code.
+Start by opening the blink code (in File > Examples > Basics > Blink) and then modify the code to make the light blink an SOS pattern in Morse code.
 If you get stuck, come back and read some of the hints below.